hhjc-web/SEPINN/readme.txt

 5. Loss Function
 The main part of the model.
 In this part, we give the sampling points, the network structure, and put them into the model to train.

-SEPINN for 3-d problem: The 3-d problem is very similar to 2-d one, we only mention some model differences.
+SEPINN for 3-d problem: (Example 3 and Exmaple 4)

+The 3-d problem is very similar to 2-d one, we only mention some model differences.
 SEPINN-cutoff:  In _init_ function, the lambdah should be a vector with the length you want to cut off.
 SEPINN-nn: In _init_ function, we use linears to represent the parameters of v and linears0 to represent the parameters of \PHi.

+SEPINN for eigenvalue problem:

+We use SEPINN to solve eigenvalue problem in L-shped doamin in Example 5, where you can find the formulation of loss function in our article. rayleigh1 and rayleigh2 are two rayleigh quotients for each eigenfunction.
+In our experiments we only use loss but not loss_new. loss_new function is contained in closure where we tested for L-BFGS optimizer.